yash-b/portfolio-update/README.md

 # Yash Bhambhani Portfolio

 Portfolio I have been working on and off.
-Ideas:
+Things it will include:
 - Dev projects
 - Integration projects
 - Graphic Design projects
 - SMS App using React cards and Trumpia API
 - Contact me functionality
-- Good aesthetic
+- Good aesthetics

-Everything from scratch
+Everything from scratch; re-learn React & CSS.

 ## Available Scripts